Algernon Sidney Buford: President of the Richmond and Danville Railroad (1865–1887)

+Bon Air community

+was developed as a resort community of Richmond located on the Richmond and Danville Railroad.

+Col. Buford personally (as well as through the Richmond and Danville Railroad) was much involved in the development of Bon Air as a resort community 9 mi west of Richmond, beginning around 1877.
+Originally known as Brown's Summit, later renamed Grand Summit, it was eventually renamed to reflect the French expression for good air.
+Buford was among the first investors and officers in the Bon Air Land and Improvement Company, alongside other R&D officials, including General Thomas M. Logan, Col. Andrew Talcott, and Talcott's son, Thomas Mann Randolph Talcott.
+Among Bon Air's residents of the period was druggist Polk Miller, who founded Sergeant's Pet Care Products and became a notable musician.

 After the R&D (1887–1911)

 After his retirement from the presidency of the Richmond and Danville, Buford remained active in Richmond society.
-On the night of May 6, 1911, Colonel Buford died at his residence at 20 West Franklin Street in Richmond.
-His funeral was held on May 8 at Broad Street Methodist Church, which he had attended for many years.
-He was buried in Hollywood Cemetery.

-Family
+He also successfully ran for one of Richmond City's four legislative seats, and won, as Richmond voters refused to re-elect any of their four previous delegates and instead elected Buford alond with Henry L. Carter, John A. Curtis and Lyon Gardiner Tyler.
+Buford was also one of the directors of the Merchants National Bank of Richmond, and served as president of the Virginia Agricultural and Mechanical Society for four years.
+In 1893, he ran for governor of Virginia but was defeated by Charles T. O'Ferrall.

+Personal life

 Buford married three times.
 His first marriage was to Emily Whitmell Townes (1830–1859) of Pittsylvania in December 1854, with whom he had three daughters: Elizabeth T. "Lizzie" (1856–1859), Susan A. (1857–1859), and Emily Townes (1859–1938), married Col. Clement E. Manly (1853–1928) of North Carolina.
 Emily died in November 1859 and Buford remarried to Kate Aubrey Wortham (1843–1875) of Richmond in December 1869.
 They had two daughters: Catherine "Kate" Thomas (1871–1963), married Walter T. L. Livingston (1871–1930); and Elizabeth "Lizzie" Gilmer (1873–1880).
 After Kate's death in 1875, Buford remarried for the third and final time to Mary Cameron Strother (née Ross, 1848–1916), the widow of Robert Q. Strother (1844–1873), in May 1879.
 They had three children: Algernon Sidney Jr. (1880–1951), married Elisabeth Lanier Dunn (1884–1980); Mary Ross (1883–1962), married Frederick E. Nolting (1872–1955); and William Erskine (1887–1954), married Sarah Sergeant Oppenheimer (1894–1972).